 Scanlines

 What will define the success of the mailing?
-Most new donors?
-Lowest cost per renewal?
-Highest net income?
+The most new donors?
+The lowest cost per renewal?
+The highest net income?
 Identify the key performance indicators (KPIs) now and be ready to report on and evaluate them post-campaign.

 During the Campaign